Danube Art Master 2020

 Video showcasing the Danube Art Master at the 2016 ICPDR Ministerial Meeting.

-2015 was the 12th year of this international art extravaganza that has resulted in tens of thousands of artworks lining rivers across 14 countries.
 Jointly overseen by the Global Water Partnership Central and Eastern Europe (GWP CEE) and the ICPDR, this ambitious contest encourages children to visit their local rivers and create art reflecting what the Danube means to them.
-By entering the competition, the children not only have a great time making their creations but are also motivated to consider the future of the rivers and the people and wildife that rely on them.
+By entering the competition, they not only have a great time making their creations but are motivated to consider the future of the rivers and the people and wildlife that rely on them.
 The result is a visual representation of young people's vision for the Danube Basin.

 Running since 2004, the competition has resulted in tens of thousands of artworks lining rivers across all 14 countries.
 Each creation is an expression of children's passion for their local river: whether demonstrating their Danube solidarity, environmental concern, hopes for the future, or the simple pleasures to be had from spending time near rivers.